top of page

 Second Samuel 11 records David's sin and God's forgiveness.
 King David, "a man after God's own heart," was out of fellowship.
 He had not lost his salvation.
 He had lost the joy that comes from fellowshipping with God.
 Unconfessed sin interferes with our joy and fellowship with our Savior.

-Sin us a hindrance to our relationship with God.
+Sin is a hindrance to our relationship with God.
 Unconfessed sin and those hidden sins must be dealt with.
 David's sin weighed him down.
 He missed that personal relationship with God.
 It was affecting him physically, mentally, and spiritually.
 He probably couldn't sleep at night.
 He couldn’t think during the day.
 He probably couldn't hold food on his stomach.
 David was suffering.
 His prayers didn't have the favor that he once enjoyed.
 Things were all mixed up.

 There is always an origin to our sin.
 David's problem was brought on by his affair with a married woman.
 When you allow sin in your life, it is like the Ever-ready battery, it goes on and on.
 Why do we allow the sins of this world to steal our joy?
-David is not alone in this because the Bible clearly tells us, "All have sin and come short of the glory of God."
-Unlike David, some of us are still walloping in our sin.
+David is not alone in this, because the Bible clearly tells us, "All have sin and come short of the glory of God."
+Unlike David, some of us are still walloping in our sins.
 But I have some great news to share with you, Jesus knows all about our hidden sins.
-He want us to come boldly to His throne of grace and confess them.
+He wants us to come boldly to His throne of grace and confess them.
 He has already established an Advocate relationship.
 He want to liberate us from this bondage that is robbing us of our joy.
 Jesus said, "If the Son therefore shall make you free, ye shall be free indeed" (John 8:32).

 These sins are too big for us to handle.
 Only by giving ourselves to God completely, can rid us of our past sins, transgressions, and iniquities.
 Hebrew 10:7 says, "Their sins and their iniquities will I remember no more."
 When we come to God in confession, our sins are immediately thrown into the sea of forgetfulness.
 When we come to God in confession, the old record is purged and we start a new beginning.